apache/airflow/BREEZE.rst

         --additional-runtime-apt-deps "libasound2"

 This install additional apt dependencies - ``libasound2-dev`` in build image and ``libasound`` in the final image.
-Those are development dependencies that might be needed to build and use python packages added via the ``--additional-python-deps`` flag.
+Those are development dependencies that might be needed to build and use Python packages added via the ``--additional-python-deps`` flag.
 The ``dev`` dependencies are not installed in the final production image, they are only installed in the build "segment" of the production image that is used as an intermediate step to build the final image.
 Usually names of the ``dev`` dependencies end with ``-dev``